-If a student withdraws after completing 60 percent of the semester, the percentage of Title IV funds earned is 100, and neither the student nor the school return any funds to USDE.
+If a student withdraws after completing more than 60 percent of the semester, the percentage of Title IV funds earned is 100, and neither the student nor the school return any funds to USDE.

 View Financial Aid

-- "Next, click the Student Center link.
+- Click the Student Center link.

-- Select View Financial Aid.
+- Select "View Financial Aid."

-- Select the appropriate Aid Year (ex.
-Aid year 2013-14).
+- Select the appropriate aid year (ex. aid year 2015-2016).

 - A summary of your financial aid will be displayed.
 You can view your aid awards for

 Students denied financial aid for any reason may appeal the denial as follows:

-Note: If the student is appealing a lack of satisfactory academic progress (SAP) determination, specific directions on the appeal process are available at: www.clarion.edu/sapp.
+- Write to the Student Financial Services Office (SFS), PennWest Clarion, 840 Wood Street, Clarion, PA 16214, noting the denial and stating the reasons why financial aid should not be denied.
+Note: If the student is appealing a lack of satisfactory academic progress (SAP) determination, specific directions on the appeal process are available here.